Ezekiel 9 – Marked for Preservation, Marked for Judgment

 b.
 Each with a deadly weapon in his hand: The six men of Ezekiel’s vision were armed, each with a battle-ax in his hand.
 It’s best to understand these six men as angelic beings with responsibility over Jerusalem.

-ii.
-In ways we don’t completely understand, at least at sometimes angelic beings have or desire assignments related to places, to geography.
+i.
+In ways we don’t completely understand, sometimes angelic beings have or desire assignments related to places, to geography.
 This is true of both faithful and fallen angelic beings.

 · In Daniel’s day, a demonic spirit was assigned to Persia (Daniel 10:13, 10:20) and to Greece (Daniel 10:20).